AMRI-Lab/INR-QSM/README.md

 **(4)** Suppression of noise, streaking artifacts, and over-smooth compared with traditional methods, robustness to input image contrast, voxel size, dipole kernel direction, and noise compared with other model-agnostic deep learning methods, robustness to input image contrast, voxel size and noise compared with the model-based deep learning method;
 **(5)** Several acceleration strategies are adopted to accelerate the training process.

+# Note
+The codes with example data will come out soon...